Inflectra/rapise-powerpack/ExtentReportsIntegration/README.md

 - ExtentReportsRunner - executor program for experiments.
 - ExtentReportsWrapper.Tests - tests for the library.

-To use the library in your Rapise framework import [../FWUsefulPageObjects/PageObjects/ExtentReports/Test.sstest] page object.
+To use the library in your Rapise framework import [FWUsefulPageObjects > ExtentReports](../FWUsefulPageObjects/PageObjects/ExtentReports/Test.sstest) page object.

 ## Demo